Bilinear MLPs enable weight-based mechanistic interpretability

 Throughout, we use conventional notation as in \citet{goodfellow2016deep}.
 Scalars are denoted by $s$, vectors by $\vv$, matrices by $\mM$, and third-order tensors by $\tT$.
 The entry in row $i$ and column $j$ of a matrix $\mM$ is a scalar and therefore denoted as $m_{ij}$.
 We denote taking row $i$ or column $j$ of a matrix by $\vm_{i:}$ and $\vm_{:j}$ respectively.
 We use $\odot$ to denote an element-wise product and $\cdot_\text{axis}$ to denote a product of tensors along the specified axis.

-\textbf{Defining bilinear MLPs.} Modern Transformers \citep{llama2} feature Gated Linear Units (GLUs), which offer a performance gain over standard MLPs for the same number of parameters \citep{shazeer2020glu}.
-GLU activations consist of the component-wise product of two linear up-projections, $\mW$ and $\mV$, one of which is passed through a nonlinear activation function $\sigma$(\autoref{eq:glu}).
+\textbf{Defining bilinear MLPs.} Modern Transformers \citep{llama2} feature Gated Linear Units (GLUs), which offer a performance gain over standard MLPs for the same number of parameters \citep{shazeer2020glu, dauphin2017language}.
+GLU activations consist of the component-wise product of two linear up-projections of size $(d_\text{hidden}, d_\text{input})$, $\mW$ and $\mV$, one of which is passed through a nonlinear activation function $\sigma$(\autoref{eq:glu}).
+The hidden activations $g(\vx)$ then pass through a down-projection $\mP$ of size $(d_\text{output}, d_\text{hidden})$.
 We omit biases for brevity.

 A bilinear layer is a GLU variant that omits the nonlinear activation function $\sigma$.
-Bilinear layers beat ordinary ReLU MLPs, and perform almost as well as SwiGLU on language modeling tasks \citep{shazeer2020glu}.
+Bilinear layers beat ordinary ReLU MLPs and perform almost as well as SwiGLU on language modeling tasks \citep{shazeer2020glu}.
 We corroborate these findings in \autoref{app:accuracy}, and show that bilinear layers achieve equal loss when keeping training time constant and marginally worse loss when keeping data constant.

 \textbf{Interaction matrices and the bilinear tensor.} A bilinear MLP parameterizes the pairwise interactions between inputs.
 One way to see this is by looking at how a single output $g(\textbf{x})_a$ is computed.